Dismiss Modal

 Esophageal Atresia and Tracheoesophageal Fistula

-A couple months after Christmas, Gunnar finally was discharged from Children’s at six months old.
+A couple months after Christmas, Gunnar finally was discharged from Children’s at 6 months old.
 He still visited Children’s for follow-up visits up until he was 2 years old.
 After his doctor took his trach out and it wasn’t healing properly, he ended up being transferred to Boston Children’s Hospital where he received surgeries to keep his airway from collapsing.
 The medical team there determined that he also had laryngomalacia, and he received surgery to help repair that.
-From the time he was 2 years old until now, Gunnar and his family continued to go back to Boston for different surgeries and follow-up visits, with time in between each surgery for him to heal.
-At 7 years old, his medical team removed his trach and he has been doing very well since.
+Since then, Gunnar and his family have continued to go back to Boston for different surgeries and follow-up visits, with time in between each surgery for him to heal.
+At 7 years old, his medical team removed his trach, and he has been doing very well since.

 Jennifer said her family viewed the doctors, nurses, social workers, nurse practitioners and all other medical personnel who treated Gunnar at Children’s as more than just a medical team–they viewed them as family.
 “If it weren’t for the nurses at the NICU, I don’t know how we would have made it,” Jennifer said.
 “They gave the best medical and personal advice as we went through a difficult time.”

-“Thanks to Dr. Chen and the medical team at Children’s, Gunnar has excelled with eating regular foods by mouth more than most kids who have this disorder.”
-Jennifer said.
+“Thanks to Dr. Chen and the medical team at Children’s, Gunnar has excelled with eating regular foods by mouth more than most kids who have this disorder,” Jennifer added.
 “There’s nothing he can’t eat.”

-Faith and support from the community was paramount for the Rambo family as they journeyed through Gunnar’s health battles.
-Jennifer said that their community united together to have several fundraisers to raise money for Gunnar.
-They sold “team Gunnar” T-shirts, bracelets and plates of barbecue, and they hosted a car show which collectively raised over $80,000.
+Faith and support from the community were paramount for the Rambo family as they journeyed through Gunnar’s health battles.
+Jennifer said their community united for several fundraisers for Gunnar.
+They sold “team Gunnar” T-shirts, bracelets and plates of BBQ, and they hosted a car show, collectively raising over $80,000.

-Gunnar will continue to go to the dentist and the ENT at Children’s of Alabama for the holes he has in both of his eardrums due to the tubes he had when he was younger.
-Most kids with Gunnar’s condition still have to receive esophageal dilations, but Gunnar hasn’t had dilations since he was 4 years old because his esophagus has held up very well.
-Gunnar has experienced more medical intervention than most people at 8 years old, but he is thriving.
-He is a straight-A student, enjoys playing travel baseball, loves superheroes and wrestling, and cheers for his favorite team, Alabama Crimson Tide.
+Gunnar will continue to go to a dentist and an ENT at Children’s for the holes he has in both eardrums due to the tubes he had when he was younger.
+Most kids with Gunnar’s condition still have to receive esophageal dilations, but Gunnar hasn’t had dilations since he was 4 years old because his esophagus has held up well.
+Gunnar has experienced more medical intervention than most 8 year olds, but he is thriving.
+He is a straight-A student, enjoys playing travel baseball, loves superheroes and wrestling, and cheers for his favorite team, the Alabama Crimson Tide.
 Nothing can stop Gunnar from living his best life.